Robert Emmons: Yachtsman

 He was an active yachtsman for many years.
 His accomplishments as a yachtsman include service as skipper and managing owner of the Resolute in its successful defense of the America's Cup in 1920.
 By 1913, Emmons was already a well-known yachtsman.
 At that time, J. P. Morgan and Cornelius Vanderbilt III asked Emmons to oversee the defense of the America's Cup set for 1914.
 Emmons became part of the syndicate with Morgan and Vanderbilt that built and owned the Resolute.
 Emmons monitored the construction of the Resolute at Nathanael Greene Herreshoff's boatyard in the winter and spring of 1913 to 1914.
 Emmons and Charles Francis Adams III led the Resolute in its 1914 defense of the America's Cup, but the competition was terminated upon the outbreak of World War I.

 Death

-Emmons committed suicide at his summer home at Buzzards Bay, Massachusetts, in April 1928.
-Thus began a long series of events better known today as generational trauma.
+Emmons died at his summer home at Buzzards Bay, Massachusetts, in April 1928.